 It is widely accepted that if you have a health problem, you would see a medical professional who specializes in that problem’s proper treatment.
 If you have high cholesterol or are at risk of a heart attack, you see a cardiologist.
 If you have digestive problems, you see a gastroenterologist.
 If you have acne or other skin problems, you see a dermatologist.
 But if you are faced with a mental health problem, is your first instinct to see a mental health professional?

-In honor of Mental Health Awareness month, I wanted to share my story to hopefully send a message to those struggling that there is hope for a better tomorrow.
+In honor of Mental Health Awareness month, I wanted to share my self-care story to hopefully send a message to those struggling that there is hope for a better tomorrow.
 I grew up in a picture perfect household.
 I had both parents living in the home, straight A’s, played select soccer, and had a lot of friends.
 I have no complaints of my childhood.
 Moving into my adult life, it still is picture perfect.
 I married my high school sweetheart; we have two beautiful children, two energetic dogs, a roof over our heads, and good jobs.
 In fact, most people would describe me as being a bubbly, warm, and happy person.
 But most people can’t see what is going on in my brain and the thoughts that I am having.

 One thing I’ve learned through my work with The Kim Foundation and my experience with mental illness is it doesn’t necessarily go away for good.
 Mental illness is not like strep throat where you take antibiotics for a week and you are better.
 Maintaining your mental health is so important and I wish I would have learned this earlier and saved myself from having so many dark thoughts and days of struggle.
-I am now working with my primary care physician and a counselor to get a combination of medication and talk therapy to treat my depression and anxiety and keep myself mentally healthy, and I don’t plan on stopping this time just because I am feeling better.
+I am now working with my primary care physician and a counselor to get a combination of medication and talk therapy to treat my depression and anxiety and keep myself mentally healthy, and I don’t plan on stopping my self-care this time just because I am feeling better.
 Remember, your mental health is JUST AS IMPORTANT as your physical health!

 Kailey Kocourek, Project Coordinator for The Kim Foundation